Questions?

 • Ingredients were not mixed gently enough

 Bubbles may appear on the surface as you pour the soap into the mold.
 When the soap is being poured too quickly or harshly, it may experience aeration and bubbles will rise to the top.
-This is where the spray bottle of rubbing alcohol comes in handy – quickly give the surface of the soap a quick spritz after pouring and watch the bubbles disappear before your eyes!
-Learn more in Melt and Pour 101: Techniques.
+This is where the spray bottle of rubbing alcohol is useful — quickly give the surface of the soap a quick spritz after pouring and watch the bubbles disappear before your eyes.

 The soap burns my skin or causes a reaction.